thesarfo/java-essentials/notes/16-exception_handling.md

 There are 3 types of exceptions in Java.
 There are checked, unchecked and errors.

+1. Checked exception: You have to handle them using try catch. ie ClassNotFoundException, IOException, InterruptedException etc
+2. Unchecked: Its optional to handle or not handle them. ie ArithmeticException, IndexOutOfBoundsException, NullPointerException.

 To catch an error, you have to wrap your code in a try catch block. see below.
 ```java
 import java.io.FileNotFoundException;